pragyan4261/ezymetrics_backend/Readme.md

 Transforms data fields (normalizes fields like id, name, email, status).
 Loads transformed data into a new CSV, available in the /output folder.

 6. Email Alerts
 Send an Alert Email

-POST /api/alert
+Configuration

+To set up email notifications using nodemailer, configure the transporter settings in the email notification code.
+The transporter configuration currently uses Gmail's SMTP service.

+Update Email Credentials in sendNotificationEmail:

+Replace 'useremail' with your Gmail address.
+Replace 'yourgmailpass' with your app-specific password (generated via Gmail for 2FA-enabled accounts).

-Sends an alert email with the provided message.
+It will send an alert email with the provided message.

-Request Body:

-{
-  "email": "recipient@example.com",
-  "message": "This is an alert message."
-}

-Response:

-{
-  "message": "Email sent successfully!"
-}

 Scheduled Tasks